protesilaos/protesilaos.github.io/_archive/2016/2016-08-15-mea-culpa-eu-politics.md

 1. Coming back also means that I will be writing about the subject, just as I used to do (provided sufficient free time).
 2. I am not completely abandoning the plan to pursue employment opportunities in front end web developement.
 I am a freelancer and am willing to be a policy analyst "by day" and a developer "by night".
 If some full time job comes along, then I will adapt accordingly.
-3. I am rejoining Twitter.
-I now recognise that it is the de facto medium of communication for EU professionals and those interested in those issues.
-Tweet me [@protstavrou](https://twitter.com/protstavrou).

 ## Context and why the U-turn